Contact us to bring BIISC to your community!

 LFA Community Information Session (CIS)

 For demonstrations, BIISC will provide all materials, including pesticide, for the first treatment day (neighborhoods must be prepared to assume the cost of subsequent treatments).
 BIISC will provide a free treatment toolkit, including buckets and mixing tools, and our team will give one-on-one instruction in proper application of treatment to various landscapes and features.
-Participants will receive ongoing support and reminders about planned treatments, and may qualify to receive a second free treatment day by completing treatments as scheduled.
+Participants will receive ongoing support and reminders about planned treatments, and can qualify to receive a second free treatment day by completing treatments as scheduled.

 If you and your community are ready to do something about the LFA problem, BIISC is ready to provide you with solutions!
 To bring BIISC to your neighborhood, email us at email@example.com or call us at (808) 933-3340.